Every day I get emails from men and women troubled by partner’s past.

 It’s impossible to overcome retroactive jealousy without getting to work on your insecurity, stepping up, and putting in the necessary effort, which will help you to remember that memories don’t really exist, and don’t really matter.

 What’s important is right now.
-Right now, you have the opportunity to embrace your partner’s present, and turn it into whatever you want it to be.
+Right now, you have the opportunity to embrace your partner’s presence.
+And, turn it into whatever you want it to be.
 And you can’t move forward if you’re stuck in the past.

 In other news: